bfiliks/extractVariants/README.md

 The visual representations are saved under data_visualization folder.
 You can also check the code folder too see and test the code on your own data or on EDA.

 # Conclusion
-This is data visualization project examining Dickinson textual variants.
+This is data visualization project examining Dickinson's textual variants.
 There are interesting connections and relationship that base texts share with their corresponding variants.